nucleuscloud/neosync/README.md

 - Anonymize existing production-data to protect data
 - Create subsets of your production database for local and CI testing by filtering on an object, id or custom query
 - Complete async pipeline that automatically handles job retries, failures and playback using an event-sourcing model
-- Complete referential integrity for your data automatically - never worry about broken foreign keys again
+- Referential integrity for your data automatically - never worry about broken foreign keys again
-- APIs and SDKs so you can build your own workflows to hydrate non-prod DBs
 - Use our declarative, GitOps based configs as a step in your CI pipeline to hydrate your CI DB
 - Pre-built transformers for all major data types
-- Define custom transformers in code to transform your data in any way you want
+- Define custom transformers
-- Pre-built integrations with Postgres, Mysql, Mongo, S3, Big Query, Snowflake and much more
+- Pre-built integrations with Postgres, Mysql, S3

 ## Table of Contents